 The crux of Aaron's post is the following:

 Theists never really expect their faith to actually do anything other than make them feel better emotionally.
-The object of their faith didn't create those tornados, nor will it actually rebuild their church and their town.
+The object of their faith didn't create those tornadoes, nor will it actually rebuild their church and their town.
 Appropriately, these faithful will not blame the devastation on their God.
-Yet strangely, once these flesh and blood people finish rebuilding their community, they will scramble to be the first to thank their God for fixing everything!As I read this, I can't help wondering how much of what they profess is actually believed by these theists.
+Yet strangely, once these flesh and blood people finish rebuilding their community, they will scramble to be the first to thank their God for fixing everything!As I read this, I can't help wondering how much of what they profess is actually believed by these Christians.
 If their god did not send the tornadoes and if their god will not actually rebuild their destroyed town, what good is their god?
 Aaron is right that these people will thank their god and that they will claim that their strength to face adversity came from this god.
 But why doesn't their god actually do anything to help like the god described in the Christian bible is reported to have done?

 At the very least, these people will claim that God gave them the hope and/or emotional strength needed to rebuild their town.
 They will do anything to make their imaginary friend appear necessary.
 Who are they trying to convince, anyway?
 Perhaps themselves?

-Could it be that these believers find hope, emotional strength, and the courage to face adversity in the act of believing itself?
+Could it be that these Christians find hope, emotional strength, and the courage to face adversity in the act of believing itself?
 Perhaps many Christians know (at some level) that their god is fiction but they find their belief useful in some way and maintain it for that reason.
 This belief would be fragile, require faith, and would need frequent reinforcement, justification, and defense.
 We could almost characterize this as a form of intentional self-delusion, except that proper indoctrination would minimize the degree of intentionality.
-Could this explain the tremendous disconnect between what Christians say they believe and how they live their lives?
+Could this help to explain the massive disconnect between what Christians say they believe and how many live their lives?

 Alternatively, perhaps many Christians do not actually maintain these beliefs but simply the charade of belief.
 In other words, they know their god is imaginary and do not actually believe but maintain a deliberate facade of belief because it is useful.
 There would be nothing delusional about this whatsoever.
 The appearance of belief serves a function, and the appearance is maintained without necessarily requiring much in the way of actual belief.